Amazing Natural Places to Swim in Niue

 Nature is your playground on this large raised coral atoll in the South Pacific Ocean and with that, there are some incredibly beautiful swimming holes to discover.
 Whether it’s inside a cave, at the bottom of a chasm, cut into a reef or simply sheltered in a bay, Niue’s swimming spots are super inviting with their crystal clear waters with a touch of turquoise.
 Check out some of the most beautiful swimming holes in Niue in the list below.

-Make sure you hit these places at the right tide, which is explained in What You Need to Know About the Tide Times in Niue.
+Make sure you hit these places at the right tide, which is explained in What You Need to Know About Tide Times in Niue.

 1. Limu Pools

 Limu Pools tops our list for being one of the most stunning and incidentally popular swimming holes in Niue.
 Dip or cliff jump into these clear turquoise waters with clusters of coral and fish to admire through your snorkel mask.
 The area is well-maintained with a shade sail and seating area.
-Check out the side track that goes down a ladder to another pool.
-The archway makes a good swim-through, but be careful of surges.
-Visiting the Limu Pools is best at mid to full incoming tide, but the shallow pools at low tide are usually more suitable for swimming with young children.
-See more good swimming spots for kids in 8 Best Sea Tracks & Places to Swim in Niue for Kids.
+Plus, check out the side track that goes down a ladder to another pool.
+The archway here makes a good swim-through, but be careful of surges.

 2. Matapa Chasm